dannytsang/homeassistant-config/README.md

 A public folder for holding any files such as images that does not need authentication.
 I use it for attaching images to notifications.

 ## Tags / Releases 🏷️
-I will apply a tag before upgrading to a major/minor/monthly release of [Home Assistant](https://home-assistant.io).
+I will apply a tag around the time of upgrading to a monthly release of [Home Assistant](https://home-assistant.io).
 These will represent a snapshot of a (hopefully) stable configuration used prior to upgrading and a point to restore back to if needed.
 The `main` branch will contain the latest changes so there is no *latest* tag.

+I encountered issues with branching using VSCode Server add-on in Home Assistant.
+I was always switching away from a branch so I generally stay away from using this method.

 # Miscellaneous 🦺
 N/A